DISAPPOINTED, BUT NOT SURPRISED

 What’s on order?
 It’s very helpful to know what orders have been placed in recent days, shipped or not.
 What’s trending?
 What’s backlogged?
 Did a key order get entered?

-How can I answer my customer right now?
-It sure is frustrating for a sales rep to get asked for shipment status and have to refer the customer to customer service or be forced to ask them himself.
-A sales rep should be able to get to shipment status themselves right now.
+How can I answer my customer, right now?
+It sure is frustrating for a sales rep to get asked for shipment status, and have to refer the customer to customer service or be forced to ask them himself.
+A sales rep should be able to get to shipment status themselves, right now.

 Where are the emergencies?
 Customers who have stopped buying slowed buying, or dropped one product line represent attrition risk.
-Bubbling those accounts to the top of a list to push them to front-of-mind for a rep empowers them to take proactive action.
+Bubbling those accounts to the top of a list to push the to front-of-mind for a rep empowers them to take proactive action.

-Oh, and while we’re at it, don’t make them find the data themselves!
+Oh, and while we’re at it, don’t make them go find the data themselves!
 Business Intelligence tools are amazing, but cutting data is for analytical minds, and that’s a skill that many high-EQ relationship experts resident in your sales teams do not have.
 So giving them analytical tools that allow them to do the cuts themselves will often be unused.
 Instead, know what signals they need to see.